system32crowdstrikewin11/Termux-minecraft-server-port-forwarding-comands/README.md

 you can use this command if you are running a Minecraft server on termux if you want to connect it to the public the comannd for the port forwarding is

+# Install Rust and git

 ```pkg install rust```

 ```pkg install git```

+# Clone the Repo

 ```git clone https://github.com/playit-cloud/playit-agent.git```